lostleaf/neo_trend_backtesting/README.md

-# NEO System: An Online Candlestick based Trend Following Backtesting System
+# NEO System: An Online Candlestick based High Efficiency Trend Following Backtesting System

 Numba-based Evaluation Online System, short for NEO System, named after *The One* Neo from *The Matrix*

+The NEO System utilizes the power of Numba jit compiling, making backtesting flexible and efficient

 ## Backtest a Bollinger Band breakout strategy